COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 5. All lines are terminated by a newline character (`\n`) as per CIF2 specifications.
 6. Tab characters may not be used either as whitespace or within data values, unless part of the meaning of the data value.
-7. No comments appear within, or after, the data block
+7. No comments appear within, or after, the data block.

 ## 2. Value formatting